all bible verses from genesis to revelation

 Exodus is one of the most important books of the Bible, and it contains some of the most well-known verses.
 Here are the top 11 Bible verses from Exodus that every Christian should know:

-See also bible verses about being a man of integrity
+See also bible verses about believing without seeing

 1. “You shall have no other gods before me” (Exodus 20:3).